perrotth1/ELSpring2018/misc/Readme.md

-Miscellaneous items can be placed here
+This directory is for my miscellaneous items